thisChronomiaClock/CS3_1stQtrPortfolio/public/reflections.md

     1. Functions

         Functions are fine.
-But tell me, HOW ARE THEY ABLE TO BE STORED?????
+But tell me, HOW ARE THEY ABLE TO BE STORED IN VARIABLES?????
         WHY DO I HAVE TO MEMORIZE **4** FUNCTION TYPES?????

     2. Other Variable declarations (anything not let or var)